 My uncle told me a few stories of the incredible work that Dr. Lad did for the poor in the city.
 The museum owes its current avatar to the restoration by INTACH.
 I am curious to know if this is their best restoration work to date.

 The building in pistachio green is how it was built – to be a museum.
 As a collection, it documents everything about the city of Mumbai – the islands that came together to make this iconic city.
-Small doll sized dioramas showcase all possible communities that lived in Mumbai – both the natives and the migrants.
-Curator told us that these dolls were specially made for this museum and there are many more that are not on display.
-In small showcases, it documents the traditional professions and games of the city like basket weavers, potters, barbers, cowherds, bangle seller, dyers etc. First floor has the history of Mumbai with many ship models on display.
+Small doll-sized dioramas showcase all possible communities that lived in Mumbai – both the natives and the migrants.
+Curator told us that these dolls were specially made for this museum and there are much more that are not on display.
+In small showcases, it documents the traditional professions and games of the city like basket weavers, potters, barbers, cowherds, bangle sellers, dyers, etc. The first floor has the history of Mumbai with many ship models on display.
 There are mythological scenes from Ramayana and Mahabharata.
 There are models of all important pilgrim places.
 This part probably showcases the divine side of the city.

-The building interiors itself is stunning.
-Impeccably maintained old buildings are so charming, even when it is just a big hall with two floors and few rooms around.
-The flooring with imported tiles has stories in it; the railing of the staircase still bears the signs of days of Victoria Albert.
+The building’s interiors itself are stunning.
+Impeccably maintained old buildings are so charming, even when it is just a big hall with two floors and a few rooms around.
+The flooring with imported tiles has stories in it; the railing of the staircase still bears the signs of the days of Victoria Albert.
 The busts of founders and contributors stand in the middle of the hall.
 One of the rooms had a library and again one of the most beautiful I have seen.
 Another room was hosting an exhibition.

 There are other old pieces from the roads of Mumbai that now have a permanent place in the museum premises.